Sami Välimäki

 Sami Välimäki (born 16 July 1998) is a Finnish professional golfer who plays on the PGA Tour and the European Tour.
 In his 6th European Tour start, he won the 2020 Oman Open.
+In 2025, he became the first Finn to win on the PGA Tour when he won the RSM Classic.

 Amateur career

 During 2018, Välimäki was selected for the Europe team in the Bonallack Trophy and for the Continent of Europe team in the St Andrews Trophy.
 He played for the Finnish team that won the 2018 European Amateur Team Championship and represented Finland in the 2018 Eisenhower Trophy.
 He reached as high as 10th in the World Amateur Golf Ranking during 2018.
 While still an amateur, Välimäki also played a number of Nordic Golf League events during 2017 and 2018.

 Professional career

 Välimäki turned professional in early 2019 after the completion of his military service in Finland.
 He played mostly on the Pro Golf Tour during 2019.
 He won his first professional victory in February at the Open Casa Green Golf in Morocco.
 He won twice more on the tour in August and also won the end-of-season Castanea Resort Championship for his fourth win of the season.
 Despite his four wins he only finished second in the Order of Merit.

 After his third win on the 2019 Pro Golf Tour, Välimäki earned a place on the Challenge Tour, but later he qualified for the European Tour for 2020 by finishing 8th in qualifying school.
 In his fifth start of the 2020 season, he won the Oman Open, beating Brandon Stone in a playoff.

 In October 2023, Välimäki claimed his second European Tour win at the Commercial Bank Qatar Masters, beating Jorge Campillo in a playoff.

 In 2024, Välimäki joined the PGA Tour, where he was runner-up at the Mexico Open in his 5th start.

-In 2025, Välimäki achieved 5 PGA Tour top 20 finishes in the first half of the year, and in November he secured his card for 2026 when he finished runner-up at the 2025 World Wide Technology Championship in Mexico.
+In 2025, Välimäki achieved 5 PGA Tour]top 20 finishes in the first half of the year, and in November he secured his card for 2026 when he finished runner-up at the 2025 World Wide Technology Championship in Mexico.
 He was also runner-up at the 2025 Omega European Masters in Switzerland.

+In November 2025, Välimäki became the first Finn to win on the PGA Tour, winning the RSM Classic in Georgia.
+His winning score was 23 under par, beating Max McGreevy by one shot.